-.igc file MOP values showing two examples of jet engine running.
+.igc file MoP values showing two examples of jet engine running.

-Example of .igc file MOP graph from a jet engine installation shows unwanted HF noise.
+Example of .igc file MoP graph from a jet engine installation shows unwanted HF noise.
 The sensor must be moved.

-11.8 Pilot/owner actions if .igc files do not clearly show engine use If ENL or MOP values in an .igc file make it difficult for an OO to distinguish between engine-off flight and flight with forward engine thrust, such as if ENL and MOP figures are found to be significantly different to those mentioned above, then action must be taken before flight validations are compromised.
+11.8 If .igc files do not clearly show engine use If ENL or MoP values in an .igc file make it difficult for an OO to distinguish between engine-off flight and flight with forward engine thrust, such as if ENL and MoP figures are found to be significantly different to those mentioned above, then action must be taken before flight validations are compromised.